national food of india

 5. Packed with Essential Vitamins and Minerals

-• Vitamins: Khichdi contains B-vitamins (especially folate) for energy metabolism and cell function, and vitamin A and C (when vegetables are added) for immunity and skin health.
+• Vitamins: Khichdi contains B vitamins (especially folate) for energy metabolism and cell function, and vitamins A and C (when added to vegetables) for immunity and skin health.

 • Minerals: It provides iron for healthy red blood cells, magnesium for muscle function, and potassium for blood pressure regulation.